患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Perivascular epithelioid cell tumors (PEComas)

-Undifferentiated pleomorphic sarcoma/malignant fibrous histiocytoma (high-grade)
+Undifferentiated pleomorphic sarcoma (malignant fibrous histiocytoma)

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.